tapanb7ind/CI-CD-SilkPerformer/README.md

 Follow the next steps to push these changes to Develop/Lightning branch. ***Next steps requires the Lightning environment to be updated to support the script changes***
 - [ ] step9: Create new branch from Develop/Lightning branch
 - [ ] step10: Commit script changes to this branch
-- [ ] step11: Initiate test run using OCX
+- [ ] step11: Initiate test run using on-demand performance testing tool
 - [ ] step12: Check resuts.
 On error go to step #10 and verify scripts/errors on local machine
 - [ ] step13: When no error, create PR to Lightning branch.
 Provide mandatory information required for PR
 - [ ] step14: Review and merge changes